benoittgt/understand_ruby_memory/README.md

 | hashes | yes |
 | what else? | ? |

-* Why people are always scared about time spent in GC when the Newrelic graph of my app show an average time spent in GC that is 0.0676% ?
+* **[Partially answered]** Why people are always scared about time spent in GC when the Newrelic graph of my app show an average time spent in GC that is 0.0676% ?

 [Nate Berkopec's opinion](https://github.com/benoittgt/understand_ruby_memory/pull/5) - most people *assume* garbage collection takes a lot of time in a GC'd language.
 GC languages are slower than non-GC'd languages, therefore it must be GC that is slow.
 However, it's not just *GC* but *allocation* and the record keeping that goes along with it that slows Ruby programs.
 Creating an object isn't just the simple process of writing to some memory location, we have to do a bunch of checks, look for free space in the ObjectSpace, etc etc. So a GC'd language *is* slower, but we actually incur most of the cost *while running the program*, not *when garbage collecting*.